- Real Estate Sales -

 vendor of a home:

-- answers any concerns ("requisitions")
+- answers any concerns

-that the purchaser's lawyer may have,
+("requisitions") that the purchaser's lawyer

 - drafts all necessary documents to complete